Hsn37/MazeQLearning/README.md

 The AI solves a maze using basic Q Learning.

 Controls:
-'+' to speed up the agent.
+Use '+' to speed up the agent.
-'-' to slow down the agent.
+Use '-' to slow down the agent.
-'q' to print the Q table at any time during training.
+Press 'q' to print the Q table at any time during training.

-The file Data.xlsx contains the Q table after the AI identified the final path, and also a better representation of the rewards and states arrays.
+The file Data.xlsx contains the Q table after the AI identified the shortest path.
+The file also contains a better representation of the rewards and states arrays.